grojasv/tachado/PROJECT_PLAN.md

 ---

-**Current Status**: 🎉 Phase 3 completed!
-Ready to begin Phase 4: Data Management with Firebase integration.
+**Current Status**: 🎉 All core phases (1-7) completed!
+Tachado is now a fully functional, production-ready PWA with real-time sync, native-like experience, and live deployment.
+Ready for Phase 8: Final Enhancements for professional polish.